reactjs/react.dev/content/docs/lists-and-keys.md

 Usually you would render lists inside a [component](/docs/components-and-props.html).

-We can refactor the previous example into a component that accepts an array of `numbers` and outputs an unordered list of elements.
+We can refactor the previous example into a component that accepts an array of `numbers` and outputs a list of elements.

 ```javascript{3-5,7,13}
 function NumberList(props) {